derrickpersson/city-weather/README.md

 I chose Express because it is a fast and minimal web server framework for Node.js.

+For the deployment environment I chose to run it in a containerized environment - Docker.
+Docker provides utilities like automatically restarting services when they go down, as well as recording the console errors into a log.
+Additionally, it makes the set up of the app incredibly easy if it needs to be set up on a different physical device, which as the service is scaled is an inevitability.

 ### API Design

 base path = /v1/